 Often, a person will have addictive tendencies before they enter public office, and may have even struggled with addiction privately in the past.
 But serving as a government leader can be stressful and taxing, which are the circumstances that spawn addiction binges, and suddenly their problem is the buiness of their entire populus.

-Regardless of whether or not a person who struggles with addiction should remain in public office, it is certain that they should have access to quality rehabiliation and addiction treatment in order to regain their lives.
+Regardless of whether or not a person who struggles with addiction should remain in public office, it is certain that they should have access to quality addiction treatment for high profile individuals in order to regain their lives.